g-o-l-d-y/Tracking-System/README.md

 # Tracking-System

-A web app that streamlines the process of import and export of goods.
+A web app that streamlines and reduces the delay in the process of tracking the import and export of food products.